20 Last Supper Paintings from Renaissance Italy (and Where To Find Them)

 Gaddi's fresco was damaged in the great flood of Florence in 1966.
 But experts were able to remove it intact from the wall and significantly restore it.

-Click here for my complete guide to the amazing art work in the Basilica of Santa Croce.
+Here's my complete guide to the Basilica of Santa Croce.

 Address: Piaza di Santa Croce 16, Florence